wjbmattingly/bagpipes-spacy/README.md

 3. **Normalizer**: Normalizes the text by expanding contractions, removing special characters, and more.
 4. **Triple Detector**: Extracts triples (subject, predicate, object) from the text.
 5. **Entity Similarity**: Computes similarity between entities in the text and maps similar entities.
+6. **Entity Cluster**: Groups entities in the text into clusters based on similarity.
+7. **Sentence Cluster**: Groups sentences in the text into clusters based on similarity.
+8. **Token Cluster**: Groups tokens in the text into clusters based on similarity.
+9. **Keyword Extractor**: Extracts keywords from the text based on cosine similarity with the entire text or sentence.

 ## Table of Contents